-The cost of inputs, production, and turnover variables are selected to provide insights into the efficiency of the construction sector and its profitability.
-Empirical studies-such as those that examine industry benchmarks and performance metrics-have consistently shown that these variables are pivotal in assessing an industry's operational efficiency and its ability to generate profit.
+The cost of inputs, production and turnover variables were selected to provide insights into the efficiency of the construction sector and its profitability.
+Empirical studies, such as those that examine industry benchmarks and performance metrics, consistently show that these variables are pivotal in assessing an industry's operational efficiency and its ability to generate profit.
 Theoretically, these variables are essential in understanding the industry's capacity to generate economic value and contribute to overall economic growth.
-Aggregate output, labour force, and investment variables effect the construction industry's direct contribution to economic growth, employment generation, and capital formation.
-Grounded in economic theories like the production function and labour market dynamics, these variables emphasise the role of the construction industry in job creation, economic stimulation, and infrastructure development.
-Empirical studies, such as labour market analyses and growth metrics, further validate the significance of these industries.
-Money supply, interest rates, and loan variables are selected based on their proven importance in empirical studies that analyse the construction industry's impact on financial stability, credit availability, and the broader monetary environment.
-Moreover, theoretical frameworks like the monetary policy and credit market theories emphasise their relevance in understanding the financial dynamics of the construction sector.
-Plans approved is another essential variable, which is selected for its theoretical relevance in indicating the future trajectory of construction projects; theories related to project forecasting and predictive economic modelling suggest its importance.
-Empirical studies, particularly those focusing on project success rates and industry growth predictions, further emphasise the significance of this variable in predicting sectoral growth.
+Aggregate output, labour force and investment variables affect the construction industry's direct contribution to economic growth, employment generation and capital formation.
+Grounded in economic theories like the production function and labour market dynamics, these variables emphasise the role of the construction industry in job creation, economic stimulation and infrastructure development.
+Empirical studies, such as labour market analyses and growth metrics, validate the significance of these industries.

+In addition, money supply, interest rates and loan variables were selected based on their proven importance in empirical studies that analysed the impact of the construction industry on financial stability, credit availability and the broader monetary environment.
+Theoretical frameworks like monetary policy and credit market theories emphasise their relevance in understanding the financial dynamics of the construction sector.
+Plans approved were another essential variable, which was selected for its theoretical relevance in indicating the future trajectory of construction projects with theories related to project forecasting and predictive economic modelling suggesting its importance.
+Empirical studies, particularly those focusing on project success rates and industry growth predictions, further emphasised the significance of this variable in predicting sectoral growth.

-Data for the analysis are obtained from reputable national and international third-party statistic providers, such as the Turkish Statistical Institute (TurkStat), the Central Bank of the Republic of Turkey (CBRT), the Organisation for Economic Co-operation and Development (OECD), and the World Bank (WB).
-The data from national sources are expressed in Turkish Lira, unless otherwise indicated.
-To prepare the data for analysis, it is first classified into quarterly or yearly time frames.
-If the data series have different base years, they are linked using procedures described by the data provider.
-Additionally, nominal values are converted to real values using a suitable deflator, such as the consumer price index (CPI) or the producer price index (PPI).
+Data for the analysis were obtained from reputable national and international third-party statistic providers, such as the Turkish Statistical Institute (TurkStat), the Central Bank of the Republic of Turkey (CBRT), the Organisation for Economic Cooperation and Development and the World Bank.
+The data from national sources were expressed in TRY unless otherwise indicated.
+To prepare the data for analysis, the data was first classified into quarterly or yearly time frames.
+If the data series had different base years, they were linked using procedures described by the data provider.
+Additionally, nominal values were converted to real values using a suitable deflator, such as the consumer price index or the producer price index (PPI).

-Statistical tools are used to analyse the relationship between selected variables and to show the impact of policies on them.
-The benefit of employing these tools is their ability to provide a rigorous and objective analysis of the data.
-Summary statistics provide a snapshot of data distribution and variability.
-Scatter plots reveal correlations and potential causal relationships, while time series graphs depict trends over time.
-By utilising these tools, the study aims to provide a clear and comprehensive understanding of the relationships among variables, the patterns and trends in the data, and the underlying factors that drive these relationships.
+Statistical tools were used to analyse the relationship between selected variables and to show the impact of policies on them.
+The benefit of employing these tools was their ability to provide a rigorous and objective analysis of the data.
+Summary statistics provided a snapshot of data distribution and variability.
+Scatter plots revealed correlations and potential causal relationships, while time series graphs depicted trends over time.
+By utilising these tools, the study aimed to provide a clear and comprehensive understanding of the relationships among variables, the patterns and trends in the data and the underlying factors that drive these relationships.
 Furthermore, these analyses serve as a foundation for more advanced inferential statistical tests and econometric modelling in future research.
-By identifying and describing the relationships between the selected variables, the analysis provides valuable insights that can inform the development of policy recommendations, enhance understanding of the impact of the construction industry on the economy, and contribute to sustainable development in the construction sector and the wider economy.
+By identifying and describing the relationships between the selected variables, the analysis provides valuable insights that can inform the development of policy recommendations, enhance understanding of the impact of the construction industry on the economy and contribute to sustainable development in the construction sector and the wider economy.

-4. FINDINGS
+FINDINGS

-4.1.
 The Labour Cost and Prices of the Construction Material